Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Project Direction/Project Ideas.md

 - Bacterial regenerative concrete modelling (AI/Optimisation model for automating bacterial selection and concentration based on temperature, soil pH, competition etc.)
 - [[4D printed bio-structures]] for typical grey-infrastructure projects
 - Data product collating information on green infrastructure worldwide
+- Design morphogenetic models for a number of seemingly disconnected settlement types and employ a second stage of machine learning model to interpret emerging patterns about the influence of environmental factors
 ### Non Architectural

 - Morphogenetic tissue growth modelling
 - Morphogenetic/cellular automata founded hash functions for distributed ledgers technologies (i.e. blockchain)
 ## Project Outcomes

 - BIM modelling software to aid architects in the design of regenerative infrastructure